rchain/rchain/node/README.md

 ## 1. Overview

-At the moment, you can execute Node in two separate modes:
+At the moment, you can execute node in two separate modes:

 1. REPL
 2. P2P

-In REPL mode user is given ability to execute Rho-lang commands in REPL environment, which will be evaluated by the Rho-lang interpreter.
+In REPL mode users have the ability to execute Rho-lang commands in a REPL environment, which will be evaluated by the Rho-lang interpreter.
 Note that at the moment - in REPL mode - no node-to-node communication is possible.

 In P2P mode, node will instantiate a peer-to-peer network.
 It will either connect to some already existing node in the network (called bootstrap node) or will create a new network (essentailly acting as bootstrap node).